Gusto Benefits Review 2026: Health Insurance Cost & 401(k)

 HSA, FSA, and commuter benefits

-FSAs (Flexible Spending Accounts) cover the use-it-or-lose-it side: healthcare FSAs (2025 limit $3,300) and dependent care FSAs ($5,000) deduct pre-tax from each paycheck.
-Gusto also supports commuter benefits, letting employees set aside pre-tax money for transit and parking up to the 2025 monthly cap of $325 each.
+FSAs (Flexible Spending Accounts) cover the use-it-or-lose-it side: healthcare FSAs (2026 limit $3,400) and dependent care FSAs ($7,500, up sharply from $5,000 in 2025 after the One Big Beautiful Bill Act raised the statutory cap rather than a routine inflation adjustment) deduct pre-tax from each paycheck.
+Gusto also supports commuter benefits, letting employees set aside pre-tax money for transit and parking up to the 2026 monthly cap of $340 each.
 For employees in cities with expensive transit passes - New York, San Francisco, Chicago - that's a real tax saving on something they'd buy anyway, and it lowers the employer's payroll tax burden too since the deductions reduce FICA wages.

-These accounts live on Gusto's Plus plan ($80/month base + $12/employee as of 2025) or higher, and administration is bundled rather than charged per-account the way some standalone TPAs bill.
+These accounts live on Gusto's Plus plan ($80/month base + $12/employee, unchanged as of 2026) or higher, and administration is bundled rather than charged per-account the way some standalone TPAs bill.
 The practical advantage is one system: deductions, contribution limits, and compliance checks all sit alongside payroll, so you're not reconciling a separate FSA administrator's reports against your payroll register every month.
-One caution - Gusto provides the payroll integration and account access, but employees still need to track FSA deadlines themselves, since unspent healthcare FSA funds beyond any grace period or $660 carryover are forfeited.
+One caution - Gusto provides the payroll integration and account access, but employees still need to track FSA deadlines themselves, since unspent healthcare FSA funds beyond any grace period or the $680 carryover for 2026 are forfeited.

 States where Gusto health brokerage operates vs BYO broker